Why Invariance is Not Enough for Biomedical Domain Generalization and How to Fix It: Experiments

 \subsection{Results}

-\subpara{All-data Experiments.} Table~\ref{tab:main_results_full} summarizes the results across all six datasets.
-Given the range of evaluated domain shifts, we report the average ranking (far right, 1 = best). \methodname achieves an average ranking of 1.5, outperforming the next closest method (GIN+IPA = 2.5), demonstrating the reliability and consistency of our approach. \methodname performs particularly well under strong appearance differences between source and target domains, as in AMOS, BraTS, and CoW.
-While GIN+IPA performed better on PanDG, our method was second and substantially outperformed the remaining methods.
+\looseness=-1 \subpara{All-data Experiments.} Table~\ref{tab:main_results_full} summarizes the results across all six datasets.
+Given the diversity of evaluated domain shifts, we also report the average ranking (far right, 1 = best). \methodname achieves an average ranking of 1.5, demonstrating the reliability and consistency of our approach. \methodname performs particularly well under strong appearance differences between source and target domains, as in AMOS, BraTS, and CoW.
+While the overall runner-up GIN+IPA (average rank of 2.5) performed better on PanDG, our method was second on that dataset and substantially outperformed the remaining methods.
 For the disease stage shift in HVSMR, most methods converge to within a single Dice point of one another.
-Notably, our augmentation pipeline lifts performance across all methods as our ERM baseline outperforms the popular nnUNet on four of six datasets, underscoring the outsized role augmentation plays in domain generalization.
-We note that the second-best method (GIN+IPA) requires a batch size three times that of other methods to supervise their loss.
+Notably, our augmentation pipeline lifts performance across all methods as our ERM baseline outperforms the popular nnUNet (which is recommended to be used as is) on four of six datasets, underscoring the outsized role augmentation plays in domain generalization.

-\subpara{Few-shot Experiments.} Table~\ref{tab:main_results_fewshot} and its figure report few-shot segmentation results. \methodname achieved the best performance across all datasets, observing particularly large performance gains of 15.6, 6.6, 11.0 Dice points on the AMOS, CoW, and Prostate datasets, respectively, over the second-best methods.
-Again, the next-best method changes between datasets, whereas \methodname maintains consistently high performance across domain shift types and anatomical regions, indicating that leveraging representations yields significant data efficiency.
-While GIN+IPA was the second-best overall in the all-data experiments, it did not perform well in the few-shot setting.
+\subpara{Few-shot Experiments.} Table~\ref{tab:main_results_fewshot} and its figure report few-shot segmentation results. \methodname achieved the best performance across all datasets, observing particularly large performance gains over the second-best methods of 15.6, 6.6, 11.0 Dice points on the AMOS, CoW, and Prostate datasets, respectively.
+Notably, the next-best method changes between datasets, whereas \methodname maintains consistently high performance across domain shift types and anatomical regions, indicating that using regularized combinations of images and representations yields significant data efficiency.
+Further, while GIN+IPA ranked second in the all-data experiments, it underperformed in the few-shot setting.